WHAT MAKES THE COMPREHENSIVE VISION THERAPY CENTER UNIQUE?

 Workups for Non-Vestibular Imbalance, Dizziness and Disorientation

-The optometrists and staff at Dr. Penelope S. Suter’s office are proud to serve patients in Bakersfield as well as surrounding communities such as Fresno, Lancaster, Lake Isabella, Arvin, Delano, Frazier Park, Lamont, Palmdale, Porterville, Shafter, Taft, Techachapi, Visalia, Wasco and many more.
+Dr. Penelope S. Suter and staff are proud to serve patients in Bakersfield as well as surrounding communities such as Fresno, Lancaster, Lake Isabella, Arvin, Delano, Frazier Park, Lamont, Palmdale, Porterville, Shafter, Taft, Techachapi, Visalia, Wasco and many more.